Understanding Emotional Learning for 5-Year-Olds

 By the time your kid reaches age 5, if you notice these types of behavior, consider paying more attention to what efforts are going into helping the kid develop social-emotionally.
 If the extent of their behaviors worries you, you can always talk to your doctor, a health professional, or a psychologist.

-wants to be dependent on her caregivers for everything
+- Wants to be dependent on their caregivers for everything

-is too passive or fearful, and does not want to try things other children his age are doing
+- Is too passive or fearful, and does not want to try things other children their age are doing